Music Studies M.A.

 A limited number of Graduate Teaching Assistantship positions normally become open for the fall semester each year.
 Some of the positions are targeted toward specific areas of need (such as concert support and recording, marching band or class piano), and others are more general (such as assisting with large lecture classes).
 In return for work in the department assisting with courses, GTA students receive a waiver for the tuition portion of 9 credit hours each semester, health insurance and a cash stipend.
 Normally, students will be supported for four semesters, if the work and academic achievement is satisfactory.

-All prospective students are encouraged to apply using the department’s Graduate Teaching Assistant Form.
+All prospective students are encouraged to apply using the department’s Graduate Teaching Assistant application form.

 How is the Master of Arts in Music different from a Master of Music degree?